 Consider using floor tiles that are 12-inches in size or larger for marble or porcelain tiles.
 These larger tiles have fewer grout joints, which can make the room seem larger than it is.
 If the room is also narrow, you can lay the tiles on the diagonal, which will make the area appear wider than as well.

 If you don’t like the look of larger tiles, another good choice is mosaic tile.
-Mosaics are small, but the many different pieces create a pattern on the floor which doesn’t break up the room into a grid like medium sized tiles tend to.
+Mosaics are small, but the many different pieces create a pattern on the floor which doesn’t break up the room into grid-like medium sized tiles tend to.
 This can allow you to create something decorative on the floor, without emphasizing the size of the room.